 Regardless of the type of subfloor, there are two situations where you can't leave vinyl in place: First, if large areas of the vinyl are loose, don't set tile or backer over it.
 Small loose spots are acceptable and easy to deal with (Photo 4).

 Second, “cushioned” sheet vinyl must be removed before you can set tile.
 Cushioned vinyl has a foam backing that makes it noticeably thicker and softer than standard vinyl flooring.
 It's too spongy to support tile or backer board.
 Before removing it, call your local health department for instructions on how to check for asbestos and proper procedures if asbestos is present.

 Gather Advice While You Shop

-Home centers carry everything you need for this project, but begin shopping at a tile store, where you're more likely to get expert advice.
+Home centers carry everything you need for this project, but begin shopping at a tile store, where you're more likely to get expert advice on how to lay tile.
 Make a quick sketch of your floor plan and jot down all the dimensions.
 Also take a photo of the floor at the doorway.
 This will help the tile store staff recommend a “transition” to neatly join the tile to the hallway flooring.
 Transitions come in different styles to suit any situation.